mohammadaliawan/RB130/2nd_pass/Blocks/notes_blocks_old.md

 ### Why is it that sometimes the code in the block affects the return value of a method invocation, and sometimes not?
 How can we find out how a block affects a method's return value?

-Whether or not the code in the block effects the return value of the method depends on the method implementation.
-If the method implementation executes the block and uses the block's return value in some way, then the method's return value would be effected by the code in the block.
-If, however, the method implementation ignores the block completely, the method's return value will not be affected .
+The block is passed into to method as an argument.
+And just like any other argument to a method, the method implementation decides what to do with this block of code.
+It could completely ignore it or execute it in a way that affects the return value of the method.So, whether the block of code affects the return value of the method or not, depends entirely on how the method is implemented.
+We need to study the method documentation or use the method to understand how passing in the block affects its behaviour.

 The answer lies in how the method is implemented.
 The code in the block is not the method implementation.
 It has nothing to do with the method implementation.
 The entire block is passed to the method as an argument just like any other argument.
 It is upto the method implementation to decide what to do with the block, execute it or ignore it.